Trip Planner

 Trek from Thangnag to Khare Camp

 Another challenging trek awaits you after moving ahead of Thangnak to reach today’s destination, Khare.
-You will have to walk through steep hills and glacier-filled slippery roads, so you must be very careful.
+You will have to walk through steep hills and glacier-filled, slippery roads, so you must be very careful.
+Once you reach Charpate Himal, you will have to descend one more steep hill to reach Khare, another village on Mera Peak’s lap.

-Khare is very popular with locals and tourists as there are many places for sightseeing.
+Khare is a small, basic settlement, offering many sightseeing places.
 From here, we can see the northern face of Mera Peak, which will be an amazing experience.
 After lunch, we can hike around Khare Camp.
+You will stay overnight at Khare and, the next day, prepare for the Mera Peak climbing training.

 Maximum Altitude